m4rs-mt/ILGPU/Docs/Tutorial_02.md

 * Device Memory: the GPU memory
 * Host Memory: the CPU memory

-In most computers, the host and device each have there own seperate memory.
+In most computers the host and device each have there own seperate memory.
 There are some ways to pretend that they share memory in ILGPU, like ExchangeBuffers (more on that in a more advanced memory tutorial), but for now I will manage both sides manually.